rafael-santiago/pig/doc/shell.md

 ~ !ls /usr/local/report.txt
 ```

-After the command execution you will back to the ``shell`` mode, so is possible to run programs that will hang up the
+After the command execution you will back to the ``shell`` mode, so is possible to run programs that will hang the
-prompt:
+prompt until their exit:

 ```
 ~ !mcedit /usr/local/report.txt